Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/Glossary.md

 - **Edge connectivity** refers to the minimum number of edges that must be **removed** from a connected graph to disconnect it.

 - The **Minimum Cut** in a graph is the smallest set of edges whose removal disconnects the graph.
+The size of this minimum cut is equal to the edge connectivity of the graph.